-The Autonomous University of Social Movements and the Universidad Autónoma Metropolitana (UAM), one of Mexico’s most prestigious public universities, offer an innovative “virtual study abroad” program for Summer 2021.
+The Autonomous University of Social Movements and the Universidad Autónoma Metropolitana (UAM), one of Mexico’s most prestigious public universities, offer an innovative “virtual study abroad” program for Summer and January term.
 The program focuses on indigenous struggles in Mexico.

 The program includes two complimentary classes on Mexican Social Movements and Mexican cultures of resistance.
 Professors are organizers/academics with years of firsthand experience in popular struggles in Mexico and the United States.
 Course work includes relevant readings, lectures with Q&A , workshops and discussion based classes with social actors from student groups, the National Indigenous Congress, housing and labor cooperatives, and community based groups.